 |Meteor Velocity||79,000 mph (127,000 kph) or 22 miles per second (35 kilometers per second)|

 The Geminids are best viewed during the night and predawn hours and are visible across the globe due to a nearly 24-hour broad maximum.
 This shower is considered one of the best opportunities for young viewers since this shower starts around 9 or 10 p.m.
-To view the Geminids, find an area well away from city or street lights.
-Come prepared for winter temperatures with a sleeping bag, blanket or lawn chair.
+To view the Geminids, find an area well away from the city lights or street lights.
+Come prepared for winter temperatures with a sleeping bag, blanket, or lawn chair.
 Lie flat on your back with your feet facing south and look up, taking in as much of the sky as possible.
 After about 30 minutes in the dark, your eyes will adapt and you will begin to see meteors.
-Be patient -- the show will last until dawn, so you have plenty of time to catch a glimpse.
+Be patient – the show will last until dawn, so you have plenty of time to catch a glimpse.

 Where Do Meteors Come From?

 Meteors come from leftover comet particles and bits from asteroids.
-When these objects come around the sun, they leave a dusty trail behind them.
-Every year the Earth passes through these debris trails, which allows the bits to collide with our atmosphere where they disintegrate to create fiery and colorful streaks in the sky.
+When these objects come around the Sun, they leave a dusty trail behind them.
+Every year Earth passes through these debris trails, which allows the bits to collide with our atmosphere where they disintegrate to create fiery and colorful streaks in the sky.